 Faced with these undisputed material facts, Defendants pursued obfuscation and misdirection.
 Defendants improperly suggest that evidence they withheld as "privileged" would show that CARRP is something other than what the record now shows, while also seeking to rely on inadmissible evidence and self-serving agency declarations.
 They strain to recast CARRP as a program that affects relatively few applicants, but their own data shows that CARRP has impacted tens of thousands of applicants since its inception.
 Defendants fail to grapple with controlling authority, rely on inapposite cases, and suggest USCIS possesses powers and discretion it does not.
 They effectively concede, by failing to address, Plaintiffs' claims that CARRP violates the INA and agency regulations, and that it unlawfully withholds and unreasonably delays adjudication of class members' applications.
-And Defendants fail to raise a

-1 genuine dispute sufficient to avoid summary judgment on Plaintiffs' other claims.
-2 II.
-PLAINTIFFS' FACTS 1 3 The undisputed facts demonstrate that 4 .
-Defendants do not dispute that (1) 5 6 2 (2) in over three years USCIS never found any ineligibility 7 grounds despite one year after Mr. Wagafe filed; and (3) USCIS 8 stopped working on his application from October 2015 until the filing of this lawsuit.
-Plfs' Mot.
-9 at 17-18; Defs' Mot. at 25.
-Defendants offer no evidence reason for 10 the delay.
+And Defendants fail to raise a genuine dispute sufficient to avoid summary judgment on Plaintiffs' other claims.
+1 2 II.
+PLAINTIFFS' FACTS1 3 The undisputed facts demonstrate that .
+Defendants do not dispute that (1) 4 5 2 (2) in over three years USCIS never found any ineligibility 6 7 grounds despite one year after Mr. Wagafe filed; and (3) USCIS 8 stopped working on his application from October 2015 until the filing of this lawsuit.
+Plfs' Mot. at 17-18; Defs' Mot. at 25.
+Defendants offer no evidence 9 reason for 10 the delay.
 Defs' Mot. at 25.
-11 Defendants do not dispute that being a Muslim from Iran working in the energy sector 12 with U.S. government contracts Plaintiff Ostadhassan or that 13 only one month after Mr. Ostadhassan refused to meet voluntarily with the FBI, 14 Plfs' Mot. at 19; Defs' Mot. at 25-26.
-Critically, there is no 15 dispute that USCIS found him statutorily eligible for adjustment and only denied his application 16 \$ after a searching effort to concoct pretextual grounds, 17 including by questioning the legality of his marriage, or that the denial decision did not meet the 18 legal standard for false testimony and discretionary denials.
-Plfs' Mot. at 21; Defs' Mot. at 25- 19 26.
-Defendants assert that Mr. Ostadhassan left the country "without first securing any lawful 20 means of return," Defs' Mot. at 26, but neglect to mention that Defendants issued him a denial 21 notice informing him he must leave.
+Defendants do not dispute that Muslim from Iran working in the energy sector 11 with U.S. government contracts Plaintiff Ostadhassan 12 or that 13 only one month after Mr. Ostadhassan refused to meet voluntarily with the FBI, Plfs' Mot. at 19; Defs' Mot. at 25-26.
+Critically, there is no 14 15 dispute that USCIS found him statutorily eligible for adjustment denied his application 16 including by questioning the legality of his marriage, or that the denial decision did not meet the 17 legal standard for false testimony and discretionary denials.
+Plfs' Mot. at 21; Defs' Mot. at 25-18 26.
+Defendants assert that Mr. Ostadhassan left the country "without first securing any lawful 19 20 means of return," Defs' Mot. at 26, but neglect to mention that Defendants issued him a denial 21 notice informing him he must leave.
 Ex.
 85 at DEF-00422120.0005.
-22 Defendants admit that Plaintiff Bengezi 23 24 25 1 Plaintiffs' exhibits 1-100 are attached to the March 25, 2021 Declaration of Jennifer Pasquarella at Dkt.
-472. Exhibits 101-113 are attached to the June 11, 2021 Second Declaration of Jennifer Pasquarella filed 25 26 contemporaneously with this motion.
-2 "[I]n the majority of cases [a Name Check hit] should be thought of as an innocent party by default," because most name hits on FBI files are to witness and bystander names.
+Plaintiff Bengezi 22 Defendants admit that 23 24 1 Plaintiffs' exhibits 1-100 are attached to the March 25, 2021 Declaration of Jennifer Pasquarella at Dkt.
+472. Exhibits 101-113 are attached to the June 11, 2021 Second Declaration of Jennifer Pasquarella filed 25 contemporaneously with this motion.
+2 "[I]n the majority of cases [a should be thought of as an innocent party by default," because most are to witness and bystander names.
 Ex.
 38 (Danik Rep.) at 22; Ex.
 96 at 1.
-According to former DHS Secretary Michael Chertoff, "the vast majority of [hits on reference files] are benign mentions."
+26 According to former DHS Secretary Michael Chertoff, "the vast majority of [hits on reference files] are benign mentions."
 Ex.
 71 (Chertoff Statement).

 PLAINTIFFS' REPLY IN SUPPORT OF MOT.
 FOR SUMM.
-J.

-(NO. 2:17-CV-00094-RAJ) - 2 152782534.1
+J. (NO. 2:17-CV-00094-RAJ) - 2 152782534.1